FARM TO TABLE DINNERS

 THE BASIC FLOW

-The season starts in late May and ends in early December.
+The 2020 season starts in June and ends in October.
 We dine outside when the weather is good.
 For inclement weather dinners, we have a “farm-fancy” dining room inside our barn.
 All events are held rain or shine.

 Dinners are usually held Saturday evenings from 5-8:30 PM or Sunday afternoons (1-4:30 pm).
 When guests arrive, they are typically greeted with appetizers and cocktails for the first 30-40 minutes.
 Thereafter, we take guests on a 20 minute tour of our farm.
 Following the tour, guests sit down to the first course.
 Our long dining tables encourage conversation among dinner guests.
 The slow food nature of the meal allows guests time to wander the gardens and farm between courses.
 The open prairie skies typically show off the end of the day with a brilliant sunset as the dinner comes to a close.